Loading [Contrib]/a11y/accessibility-menu.js

 There is no fee to submit an article to JHEOR.
 The submission process is completely free.

-For manuscripts submitted prior to August 1, 2024, there is a publication fee of US$3,450 if the manuscript is accepted for publication.
-Manuscripts submitted on or after August 1, 2024, are subject to a fee of $3,950.
+Manuscripts submitted on or after August 1, 2024, are subject to a publication fee of $3,950.
 This fee covers immediate, worldwide open access to the full article text as well as the day-to-day process of developing and maintaining an effective peer review system and publication process.
 Expedited review within 7-10 days is available at a publication fee of $7,000.00.
 Accepted manuscripts will not be published until the payment is received.

 Publication Fee Waivers